LAB Experiences (ON HOLD)

 Please Note: The LAB Experience program has been temporarily suspended until further notice due to the ongoing COVID-19 pandemic.

 The LAB Experience program is an immersive science research experience developed specifically for middle and high school classes (25-38 students).
 These full-day field trips take place in the RockEDU Science Outreach Laboratory at The Rockefeller University.

 As active participants in the LAB Experience program, students will have the opportunity to:

 - Engage with authentic science research practices in a real laboratory

 - Interact with practicing scientists from diverse backgrounds, including discussions on education and career trajectories

 - Articulate their perspectives around science in their communities, and the role of ethics as a governing principle

 LAB Experience Curricula for Students

-Green Fluorescent Protein (GFP), is a protein initially isolated from the jellyfish, Aequorea victoria, that fluoresces bright green when exposed to UV light.
-It has become a powerful research tool for visualizing proteins, organelles, cellular organization, and even whole organisms for a variety of purposes.
-Students will have the opportunity to perform protein purification, visualized by tracking the GFP, and to discuss related chemical applications used in laboratory settings.
+Green Fluorescent Protein (GFP) is a protein initially isolated from the jellyfish, Aequorea victoria, that fluoresces bright green when exposed to UV light.
+It has become a powerful research tool for visualizing proteins, organelles, cellular organization, and even whole organisms.
+Students will have the opportunity to perform protein purification from transformed bacterial cells using column chromatography, analyze proteins on SDS-PAGE gels, and to discuss related laboratory applications of GFP.